brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

 would be an existing class that, because of a new requirement, will now operate best as a single instance.
-If it’s not possible to migrate all client code to using a global object, then the Singeton Pattern would be a natural approach to pivoting to a singleton while preserving the old syntax.
+If it’s not possible to migrate all client code to stop calling the class directly and start using a global object, then the Singeton Pattern would be a natural approach to pivoting to a singleton while preserving the old syntax.